 In the long-term, exchange rate changes influence the investment and production of the agriculture sector.
 The agri-food industry needs to improve productivity and efficiency in order to remain competitive in the international market if the CAD remains high.

 Exchange rate risk may be managed in 2 ways:

 - by hedging transactions on the futures or options markets

 - through an exchange forward or options contract with a bank

-When a Canadian producer plans to sell a product at a price which is originally set in the US market, the risk is that the cash price the producer receives in Canadian dollars will fall if the Canadian dollar rises.
-The exchange rate risk can be hedged by taking a long (buy) position on the Canadian dollar futures market.
-Loss in the cash value of the product resulting from the rising Canadian dollar will be offset by the gain on the long (buy) position of the Canadian dollar futures.
-The product seller reverses the futures hedge by selling back the long Canadian dollar position when the product is actually sold.
+When a Canadian producer plans to sell a product at a price that is originally set in the United States market, the risk is that the cash price the producer receives in CAD will fall if the CAD rises.
+The exchange rate risk can be hedged by taking a long (buy) position on the CAD futures market.
+Loss in the cash value of the product resulting from the rising CAD will be offset by the gain on the long position of the CAD futures.
+The product seller reverses the futures hedge by selling back the long CAD position when the product is actually sold.

-Alternately, if a processor or producer needs to buy a product in the US, the risk would be that they must pay a higher commodity price if the Canadian dollar falls.
-In this case, the processor or producer would take a short (sell) hedge Canadian dollar futures position.
-If the value of the Canadian dollar drops, the higher price in Canadian dollars paid for the product would be offset by a profit on the Canadian dollar futures position.
+Alternately, if a processor or producer needs to buy a product in the United States, the risk would be that they must pay a higher commodity price if the CAD falls.
+In this case, the processor or producer would take a short (sell) hedge CAD futures position.
+If the value of the CAD drops, the higher price in CAD paid for the product would be offset by a profit on the CAD futures position.
 When the product purchase is made, the product buyer reverses the futures hedge by buying back the short position.